cvdabbeele/awsSsm/README.md

 2. attach the required policies to it (to give it permissions)
 3. create an Instance Profile
 4. attach the Role to the Instance Profile
+5. at creation time of new EC2 instances, this Instance Profile needs to be assigned to the EC2